Tomoaki Nishikawa

 and 6 more

-Understanding the interaction between tectonic plates from geodetic data is relevant to the assessment of seismic hazard.
-To shed light on that prevalently slow aseismic interaction, we developed a new static-slip inversion strategy, the ELADIN (ELastostatic ADjoint INversion) method, that uses the adjoint elastostatic equations to compute the gradient of the cost function.
-To handle plausible slip constraints, ELADIN is a 2-step inversion algorithm.
-First it finds the slip that best explains the data without any constraint, and then refines the solution by imposing the constraints through a Gradient Projection Method.
-To obtain a selfsimilar, physically-consistent slip distribution that accounts for sparsity and uncertainty in the data, ELADIN reduces the model space by using a von Karman regularization function that controls the wavenumber content of the solution, and weights the observations according to their covariance using the data precision matrix.
-Since crustal deformation is the result of different concomitant interactions at the plate interface, ELADIN simultaneously determines the regions of the interface subject to both stressing (i.e., coupling) and relaxing slip regimes.
-For estimating the resolution, we introduce a mobile checkerboard that allows to determine lower-bound fault resolution zones for an expected slip-patch size and a given stations array.
-We systematically test ELADIN with synthetic inversions along the whole Mexican subduction zone and use it to invert the 2006 Guerrero Slow Slip Event (SSE), which is one of the most studied SSEs in Mexico.
-Since only 12 GPS stations recorded the event, careful regularization is thus required to achieve reliable solutions.
-We compared our preferred slip solution with two previously published models and found that our solution retains their most reliable features.
-In addition, although all three SSE models predict an upward slip penetration invading the seismogenic zone of the Guerrero seismic gap, our resolution analysis indicates that this penetration might not be a reliable feature of the 2006 SSE.
+Understanding the fault behavior through geodetic data has an important impact in our assessment of the seismic hazard.
+To shed light on the aseismic evolution of a fault, we developed a new slip inversion strategy, the ELADIN (ELastostatic ADjoint INversion) method, that uses the adjoint elastostatic equations to efficiently compute the gradient of the cost function.
+ELADIN is a 2-steps inversion algorithm to better handle the slip constraints.
+In the first step, it finds the slip that better explain the data without any constraints and the second step refines the solution imposing the slip constraints through a Gradient Projection Method.
+In order to get a physical plausible slip distribution and to overcome the poor fault illumination due to scarce data, ELADIN reduces the solution space by means of a von Karman autocorrelation function that controls the wavenumber content of the solution.
+To estimate the resolution, we propose a mobile checkerboard analysis which allows to measure a lower bound resolution over the fault for an expected slip patch size and an specific stations deployment.
+We test ELADIN with synthetic examples and use it to invert the 2006 Guerrero Slow Slip Event (SSE).
+The later is one of the most studied Mexican SSE that unfortunately was recorded with only 15 stations, so a strong regularization is required.
+We compared our slip solution with two published slip models and found that our solution preserves the general characteristics observed by the other models such as an updip penetration of the SSE in the Guerrero seismic Gap.
+Despite this similarity, our resolution analysis indicates that this updip aseismic slip penetration might not be a reliable feature of the 2006 SSE.

 Slow slip events (SSEs) along subduction zones play an important role in accommodating relative plate motion.
 SSEs interplay with large megathrust earthquakes and other slow earthquakes, including low frequency and very low frequency earthquakes.
 The Kanto and Tokai regions of central Japan host frequent slow and large earthquakes, with significant differences in slip behavior along the subduction zones in the Suruga Trough, Sagami Trough, and Japan Trench.
 In this study, we conducted a systematic search to estimate the fault models and durations of short-term SSEs using continuous Global Navigation Satellite System (GNSS) data collected from 1994 to 2020.
 We detected 179 potential SSEs with moment magnitudes of 5.3–7.0 and durations of 0–80 days from the time series.
 Along the Sagami Trough, two shallow regions at a depth of 10–20 km host Mw ≥ 6.5 SSEs off of the Boso Peninsula and accommodate most of the relative plate motion aseismically.
 Some SSEs also occur on the deep plate interface down to ~50 km without low frequency tremors (LFTs).
 Along the Japan Trench, the cumulative slip of the SSEs exhibits a bi-modal depth distribution to avoid the large slip areas of past megathrust earthquakes at 30–40 km depth.
 The shallow SSEs are in the same depth range (10–30 km) as LFTs, but are spatially separate from LFTs along the trench.
 The detected SSEs have limited temporal correlations with other slow earthquakes and earthquake swarms, which suggests that many factors control the genesis of slow and regular earthquakes.